x89/Shreddit/README.md

 - Uses a plaintext configuration by default; it might be nice to add some command line parameters for the authentication.

-- If you make changes to "shreddit.py", re-running "python setup.py install" will not fix it.
+- If you make changes to "shreddit.py", re-running "python setup.py install" will not update the `shreddit` command with the new changes.
 You must directly replace the file in the python libraries.

 - The original author has not updated their repository in about 7 years (since 2016), and many of the requirement version from the packages in "requirements.txt" don't work.
 Most of these can be fixed by running